 When electricity and water were not readily available on the Town Common, particularly around the Monument, the Garden Club worked to ensure these services were made available, allowing plants to be more easily watered and spotlights to illuminate the holiday wreaths and annual plantings.

-- Town Beautifications include the Seasonal Town Plantings in Monument Square, the Town Hall, Hollis Library planters, the Wheeler House and Lucie Beebe Gardens and the Always Ready Engine House
+- Town Beautifications include the Seasonal Town Plantings in Monument Square, the Town Hall, Hollis Library planters and urns, the Wheeler House and Lucie Beebe Gardens and the Always Ready Engine House

 - Fall clean-up at all these locations including the Lawrence Barn